 To use your influence…to influence a positive shift?

-Here are nine simple ways you can use your influence across social media platforms for positive impact, expanding travelers’ experiences just as you help combat the phenomenon of overtourism.
+Here are ten simple ways you can use your influence across social media platforms for positive impact, expanding travelers’ experiences just as you help combat the phenomenon of overtourism.

 A note on the term “influencer”: Although the term “influencer” tends to speak to professionals who make a living from writing and social media, we are all influencers in some way.
 In fact, recommendations from friends and family are the most effective marketing there is.
 No matter how small your Instagram or social media following may be, what you post and how you post it does matter.
 You probably influence others’ decisions and actions more than you think.

 10 Ways to use Social Media and Blogging to Help Combat Overtourism

 Continue posting the beautiful, stirring images that your community loves.
 At the same time, consider how your posting can deliberately raise awareness of an issue, to shift and change how your community chooses to act and travel.
 Not all of the messages will land with everyone in your audience, but many will.
 Consciousness adds up and makes a difference over time.

 1. Share images and stories from lesser-known places to encourage travel to different destinations

 “One of the effects of social media is that we are all heading into the same places,” Tomas Frydrych recently wrote.

 Imagine using Instagram and social media to help spread tourists across different destinations and sights.
 A majority of travelers (70%) head to a relatively small number of countries (20%), cities and natural parks (source: WTTC & McKinsey report).
 And within those places they are often visiting a limited number of sights or “top ten list” items.